WiLL75G/osTicket-Ticket-Lifecycle-Lab/README.md

 This lab demonstrates a **complete ticket lifecycle in osTicket**, reinforcing skills in **ticket intake, triage, escalation, documentation, and closure**.

 It provides hands-on experience essential for **entry-level IT support and service desk professionals**.

----

-## 👤 Author

-**Gokah William**
-IT & Service Desk Professional
-Focused on Help Desk Operations, Ticket Management, and Entry-Level IT Support